Clue355/portfolio_v1.5/README.md

 # Portfolio Site 1.5

-Portfolio built with an existing template.
+Portfolio built with an existing template that I edited.
 [Template Here](https://bootstrapmade.com/free-html-bootstrap-template-my-resume/)

+## Major Funtions

+- contact page to get in touch with me
+- shows off any projects and experience I have

+## Dependencies

+None as this website uses plain html, css, javascript, php

 ## Demo